- Solar advice hub

 Solar panels generate electricity that you can use in your home, which reduces the amount of electricity you have to buy from the grid.

-This cuts your electricity bills, and if you get a solar battery too, you can save even more – 103%*, on average (including export income).
+This cuts your electricity bills, and if you get a solar battery too, you can save even more – 103%, on average, which means across a year you actually earn more than you spend.

 The electricity your system generates and stores can also power heat pumps and electric vehicles, which means you can use your panels to slash your heating and driving costs too.